-To understand the interest rate locked in by a borrower on a private placement, if the ten-year U.S. Treasury was currently at 1.50%, a borrower whose spread was 200 bp above the ten-year rate would pay interest at a rate of 3.50%.
+To understand the interest rate locked in by a borrower on a private placement, if the ten-year U.S. Treasury was currently at 4%, a borrower whose spread was 200 bp above the ten-year rate would pay interest at a rate of 6%.
 The spread is higher than a similarly-rated public bond due to an illiquidity premium.
-Top-tier investors such as Voya generally achieve a higher average spread to publics than the overall market (Exhibit 1).
+Top-tier investors such as Voya generally achieve a higher average spread to publics than the overall market (Exhibit 2).

-We measure our spreads via reference to a basket of individual public bonds of equivalent term, credit rating, and sector, as we consider this more accurate.
-It also reflects the matrix pricing methodology most commonly used to price new investment grade private placements.
+We measure our spreads via reference to a basket of individual public bonds of equivalent term, credit rating, and sector.
+This reflects the matrix pricing methodology most commonly used to price new private placements.
 However, this method tends to slightly subdue yield spreads compared to the simpler option of calculating them against an index.
-For example, over the past five years, Voya averaged a 92 bp spread over equivalent public bonds, but it inflates to 110 bp when measured against the Bloomberg Barclays U.S. Corporate Bond Index.14